linker3000/Z80-Board/README.md

 * 74HCT00 Quad NAND gate - this MUST be an 74HCT part; the clock circuit is not likely to work with anything else (74LS, HC etc.)
 * Lattice GAL20V8B-25LP - programmed using a TL866II device prorammer/tester

+The GAL needs programming - I used the low-cost TL866 'universal programmer' (IMPORTANT: Untick 'Encrypt Ch' otherwise the GAL may not program correctly).
+The .JED file is ready to upload to the programmer.
+If you want to edit/change the source .PLD file, you will need a copy of WinCUPL (free from https://www.microchip.com/design-centers/programmable-logic/spld-cpld/tools/software/wincupl) or another CUPL editor.

 The board in the photo is powered via the USB-to-TTL adapter, drawing a current of about 170mA - which is probably pushing the poor adapter a tad.
 Subtituting CMOS parts for the CPU and SIO will reduce supply current; using a CMOS Z80 brings the load down to 100mA.

 If you choose (probably somewhat wisely) to use a separate 5V supply for the board, remember to keep the GND/0V line of the USB-TTL adapter connected, but disconnect its 5V line - do not try to use two power sources at the same time.